Trump Accused Obama Of Playing Too Much Golf, But He Has Played Three Times As Much As The Ex-President

-Trump is on track to triple the number of times, former president, Obama spent golfing, all through his eight-year tenure, in just his first year.
+Trump is on track to triple the number of times former President Obama spent golfing all throughout his eight-year tenure, in just his first year.
 In his first year, Obama played 26 rounds of golf.
 He would later play 333 rounds of golf during his eight years in office.

 Be that is it may, it is on record that President Trump has already visited his golf courses 80 times.

-NBC News is reporting that already with less than a year in office, Trump has spent visited the Trump National Bedminster 39 times, the Trump International West Palm, 17 times, the Trump Potomac Falls, 23 times and the Trump National Jupiter once.
+NBC News is reporting that already with less than a year in office, Trump has spent visited the Trump National Bedminster 39 times, the Trump International West Palm 17 times, the Trump Potomac Falls 23 times, and the Trump National Jupiter once.

 On Saturday, the 45th president of the United States was at the Trump International Golf Club in West Palm Beach for another round of golf.